 Prof. Dr. Stefan Luschnig

 Possible PhD projects include

-- Acute manipulation and real-time visualization of polarized membrane trafficking in epithelial tubes.
+- Analysis of polarized membrane trafficking in epithelial tubes.

+Prof. Dr. Stefan Luschnig